Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ### Use D3 to magically create your SVG in the `<body>` element

-D3 has really easy shorthand for electing and creating objects:
+D3 has really easy shorthand for electing and creating objects.
+First, we'll ask D3 to select the `<body>` tag, and then append a new SVG inside the body.

 ```JavaScript
   var svg = d3.select("body") // select the html element with <body>
               .append("svg"); // append an svg to that group
 ```

-The chunk of code above inserts an SVG into the document, which it does in 2 steps

-1. First, D3 asks the browser to return the html element with the tag: `<body>`,
-1. Second, D3 takes that `<body>` element, and appends, or inserts an `<svg>` element into it, so that the body element now looks like this:
+Now the body element looks like this:

 ```html
  <body>